k8ssandra/k8ssandra-operator/docs/install/README.md

 Events:  <none>
 ```

-Monitor the status of the deployment, eventually resulting in all of the resources being in the `Ready` state:
+Monitor the status of the deployment, eventually resulting in all the resources being in
+the `Ready` state:

 ```console
 kubectl -n k8ssandra-operator describe K8ssandraCluster demo